Rex Ryan: Assistant coach

 In his first year, the defense was ranked second overall in the NFL and second in rushing yards allowed.
 By his second year, in 2000, the Ravens' defense set NFL records for fewest rushing yards allowed.
-The defense allowed a combined 23 points in four playoff games en route to a Super Bowl XXXV victory, Ryan's only Super Bowl ring, over the New York Giants.
+The defense allowed a combined 23 points in four playoff games en route to a Super Bowl XXXV victory (7 coming off a kickoff return touchdown in the Super Bowl), Ryan's only Super Bowl ring, over the New York Giants.
 The defense consistently performed well in the following years.
 As a result, Ryan was promoted to defensive coordinator in 2005 following the departure of Mike Nolan, who became the head coach of the San Francisco 49ers.
 In 2006, Ryan received Assistant Coach of the Year awards from Pro Football Weekly and the Pro Football Writers Association.

 Upon the conclusion of the Ravens' 5–11 performance in 2007, the entire staff was dismissed on New Year's Eve.
 Ryan was one of the candidates interviewed by the Ravens for their head coaching vacancy; however, the Ravens chose to name John Harbaugh as the team's new head coach.
 Ryan also interviewed with Miami and Atlanta about filling their head coaching vacancies, but the offers went to Tony Sparano and Mike Smith respectively.